Crystalwarrior/KFO-Server/README.md

     - Bans the IPID/IP (hdid is linked to ipid so all bans happen at the same time).
 * **bglock**
     - Toggles the background lock in the current area.
+* **can_iniswap**
+    - Changes the iniswap status in the current area.
+    - Even if iniswap at all is forbidden you can configure all-time allowed iniswaps in *iniswaps.yaml*
 * **charselect** "ID"
     - Kicks a player back to the character select screen.
 If no ID was entered then target yourself.
 * **defaultarea** "area number"